arpita-jiddewar/arpita-jiddewar/README.md

 - 👋 Hi, I’m @arpita-jiddewar
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning various languages /Codings Skills
+- 🌱 I’m currently learning various languages /Codings Skills and datascience -💞️ I’m looking to collaborate with some experience persons to get more knowledge in my area of learning -📫 arpitaj.it20d@stvincentngp.edu.in
-- 💞

 <!---
 arpita-jiddewar/arpita-jiddewar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.